Conservation work in progress on the exterior of Pontefract Castle in 2016.

 The regulations applied to grant recipient procurement

-By spending public funding, grant recipients are required to follow the regulations and therefore will have to appoint their main professional adviser and building contractor in a transparent way.
-This will, where appropriate, involve advertising the work in advance as well as running a competitive process.
+By spending public funding, grant recipients must follow the regulations and, therefore, have to appoint their main professional adviser and building contractor transparently.
+This will, where appropriate, involve advertising the work in advance and running a competitive process.

 We encourage all grant recipients to follow the approach recommended in these pages.
-This will ensure that you can demonstrate value for money regardless of the level of grant as well as complying with the regulations for those projects which are covered by them.
+This will ensure that you can demonstrate value for money regardless of the level of the grant, as well as comply with the regulations for those projects they cover.

 Please note that it is a condition of our grants that the procurement strategy should be agreed by us before tenders are sought.